 Campus Facilities & Services

-Career Services provides a broad range of services to RSM students, most of them internship and future career related.
-Career Services staff function as a liaison between students, companies, and the different departments of the business school to help determine and facilitate internships and research opportunities.
-Career Services can help students clarify their interests and skills with refining interview and CV preparation skills, pursue internships and research projects and interact with potential employers.
+Career Centre provides a broad range of services to RSM students, most of them internship and future career related.
+Career Centre staff function as a liaison between students, companies, and the different departments of the business school to help determine and facilitate internships and research opportunities.
+Career Centre can help students clarify their interests and skills with refining interview and CV preparation skills, pursue internships and research projects and interact with potential employers.
 Students are encouraged to use any or all of their services, especially in the year preceding the BSc or MSc graduation.

 Accessibility & Studying with Disabilities